 Let’s discuss specific illnesses now.
 First, the scariest one of all – cancer.
 Cancer causes malignant blood cells to multiply rapidly and out of control.
 If detected early and treated promptly, many types of cancer can be cured completely.
 When cancer is suspected, there are several types of diagnostic tests that may be used; some affect breastfeeding more than others.

 Early detection is the key.
 Remember to do your monthly breast exam, and have regular mammograms as recommended by your health care provider.

 X-rays: human milk is not affected by diagnostic x-rays, and you can safely nurse immediately afterward.

-- MRI (magnetic resonance imaging) is a non-invasive technique that will not affect your milk.
+- MRI (magnetic resonance imaging) is a non-invasive technique that will not affect your breast milk.
 However, as part of the procedure, you may be injected with a dye that may or may not be harmful, so if you are concerned, you can discard the milk pumped after the procedure.
 Consult a knowledgeable health care provider for specifics on how long to wait before resuming breastfeeding.

-- Ultrasound and CAT scans: these are non-invasive procedures that should not affect your milk or interfere with breastfeeding.
+- Ultrasound and CAT scans: these are non-invasive procedures that should not affect your breast milk or interfere with breastfeeding.

-- Mammograms can be performed while you are nursing, without affecting your milk.
+- Mammograms can be performed while you are nursing, without affecting your breast milk.
 Because the breast tissue is denser during lactation, it may be more difficult to read the results.
 Be sure to empty your breast by pumping or nursing before the procedure.

 - Fine-needle aspiration cystologic study: If you have a breast lump, this is a simple, nearly painless out-patient procedure performed in your doctor’s office to determine the nature of a solid mass.
 There should be no reason to interrupt breastfeeding.